belovehq/h2d2/README.md

 file as header.

 ### Clojure data structures

+H2D2 only needs to be passed the data structure to view.
+All other arguments are optional (table name, column names, data type, charset, port).
+If the table name is not given, the table will be automatically named `DATASET1` `2` `3`...

 H2D2 transforms matrices and data structures into `core.matrix` datasets before uploading them into H2.
 H2D2's behaviour (e.g. default column naming) will